Walmart Pay bills itself as “convenience in an app” and could help you skip the line, track spending, make returns and more.

 No. Walmart Pay is the only form of mobile payment accepted at Walmart stores and Walmart currently has no plans to accept Apple Pay, Google Pay or any other mobile payment method.
 While some users have reported success using Samsung Pay for Walmart in-store checkout, it’s not an officially accepted payment method and seems to only work sporadically.

-The inclusion of PayPal is especially good news if you’re a Chase Freedom® or Discover it® Cash Back cardholder, as PayPal frequently pops up as a bonus category on both cards.
-Indeed, the 2020 Discover’s Cashback calendar has PayPal and Walmart.com purchases listed as eligible for 5% cash back this summer and holiday season respectively (upon enrollment, on up to $1,500 in combined quarterly spending, then 1%).
+The inclusion of PayPal is especially good news if you’re a Discover it® Cash Back cardholder, since the 2022 Discover’s Cashback calendar has listed PayPal as eligible for 5% cash back this summer (upon enrollment, on up to $1,500 in combined quarterly spending, then 1%).

 Can I get cash back with Walmart Pay?

 Yes.
-Walmart Pay is closely tied to Walmart’s new rewards cards, the Capital One Walmart Rewards Mastercard – a credit card that can be used anywhere Mastercard is accepted – and the Walmart Rewards™ Card – a store credit card which can only be used at Walmart and Sam’s Club stores and Fuel Stations.
+Walmart Pay is closely tied to Walmart’s new rewards cards, the Capital One Walmart Rewards Mastercard – a credit card you can use anywhere Mastercard is accepted – and the Walmart Rewards™ Card – a store credit card which you can use only at Walmart and Sam’s Club stores and Fuel Stations.

 The Capital One Walmart Rewards Mastercard offers 5% cash back on Walmart.com purchases, including grocery pickup and delivery.
-While in-store purchases earn just 2 percent cash back, you can earn the full 5% cash back rate for in-store purchases for the first 12 months you own the card if you use Walmart Pay.
-This 5 percent back rate also applies to the Walmart Rewards store card for purchases made in the first 12 months.
+After the first 12 months of card membership, you can still earn 2% cash back on in-store purchases.
+This 5% back rate also applies to the Walmart Rewards store card for purchases made in the first 12 months.

-If you’re planning to use a different cash back credit card, however, you’ll need to check how your issuer classifies Walmart (whether as a grocery store, discount store or other) to be sure you’re getting the most out of your card’s rewards program.
+If you’re planning to use a different cash back credit card, however, you’ll need to check how your issuer classifies Walmart (whether as a grocery store, superstore or other) to ensure you’re getting the most out of your card’s rewards program.